carbonscott/pyrotein/README.md

 The warning `RuntimeWarning: Mean of empty slice` is triggered by `np.nanmean` when the input array has nothing but `np.nan` values.

+If RMSD analysis gives very smeared intensities, you need to check sequence similarities among the input sequences.
+If there is difference, how different are they?
+In groups or just a few outliers.

+I have naively developed some tools that fail to perform joint-analysis on entries with drastically different sequences.
+I will give it a second thought (using point cloud???) but not yet.